PKahnau/IMDB-library/Description.md

 ## Content

 The code works with a text(.txt) file which contains movie names along with the actors that star in it.
-There is an example file in the repository with a limited selection of movies.
+There is an example file in the repository with a limited selection of movies (movies.txt).
 Via the IMDB database other text files can be downloaded which provide a more extensive selection of movies.
 The program aids as a search tool which incrorporates for 2 main functions:

 Function 1 lets the user choose two movies and is presented with 3 potential outputs